simreaney/SCIMAP/readme.md

+#SCIMAP
-SCIMAP if a geospatial tool for the spatial-targetting of actions in the landscape to mitigate diffuse pollution or flood hazards.
+SCIMAP is a geospatial tool for the spatial-targetting of actions in the landscape to mitigate diffuse pollution or flood hazards.
+The approach works by identifying the 'critical source areas' in the landscape.
+These are the locations where there is a source of the problem, such as sediment, phosphorus, FIOs or flood waters, and where there is an effective pathway to the river or lake.
+Actions in these locations will be most effective, reducing the cost of mitigation and minimising imapcts on the farm businesses